ibmresilient/resilient-community-apps/fn_zia/README.md

    ![screenshot: fn-zia-remove-from-blocklist-note](./doc/screenshots/fn-zia-remove-artifact-from-blocklist-note.png)

-An Example workflow that uses this IBM SOAR function is `Remove From Blocklist`.
+Another example workflow that uses this IBM SOAR function is `Remove From Blocklist`.

 The workflow is initiated by the manual data table rule `Remove From Blocklist` for data table `Zscaler Internet Access - Blocklist`.